daigotanaka/daigotanaka.github.io/product-analytics-101.md

 the app are much higher than the number of users completing the user goal of booking flight (or sales).
 So the top is wider than the bottom, therefore the funnel analogy.
 Just notice that the funnel is a leaking funnel.
-For every page in the app, latency, and expected user input, there is a risk of user falling out of the process.
+For every page in the app, latency, and expected user input, there is a risk of the user falling out of the process.

 Draw the funnel of your app and identify: